Syed-Humay0on/Obsidian/Notes/Progress/Elixir River-pod.md

 ## Basic Analogy

-whilst functions are pre-bundled and modular, they're mainly immuntable becuase immutability doesn't xist in Elixir
+whilst functions are pre-bundled and modular, they're mainly immuntable becuase immutability doesn't exist in Elixir at all.